-HAP Claims Division Attention: Member Reimbursement 2850 West Grand Blvd.
-Detroit, MI 48202
+HAP Claims Division Attention: Member Reimbursement 1414 E. Maple Road Troy MI 48083

-Explanation of Benefits
+Explanation of Benefits (EOBs)

-After we process your claim, you'll get an Explanation of Benefits.
+After you receive a treatment or procedure and there is a cost share (copay, deductible, coinsurance), you'll receive an Explanation of Benefits statement or EOB.
 The EOB isn't a bill.
 It's an explanation of how your claim was processed.
 You can visit hap.org/eobstatement to see a video on EOBs.
 The EOB shows:

-- Amount billed by your provider
+- · Amount billed by your provider

 - · Amount we paid

 - · Your copay or coinsurance amounts

-- Amounts applied to your deductible
+- · Amounts applied to your deductible

 - · Services that were not covered